top of page

 House Training a Basset Hound Puppy

 Consistency is crucial when house training a Basset Hound puppy.
+Establish a regular routine by taking your puppy outside:

 • First thing in the morning